CompassionAI/data-registry/champion_models/olive-cormorant-bart.card.md

 ## Purpose

 A Tibetan-to-English encoder-decoder model, intended for machine translation of long text.
-The Tibetan "base-base" version does not have any registers, while "base-x3-base" has 3 registers.
+The Tibetan "base-base" version does not have any registers, while the "base-xN-base" models have N registers.

 ## Model description